frack113/WAG/README.md

 ### :question: Why

-It's useful for testing configurations, rules or your Endpoint Detection and Response. \
+It's useful for testing configurations, rules, or your Endpoint Detection and Response. \
-It's not intended to fully simulate the comportment of malware but reproduce steps that led to artifacts creation. \
+It's not intended to fully simulate the behavior of malware but to reproduce the steps that led to artifact creation. \
-By avoiding full and complex simulations, [Windows Artifacts Generator][WAG] seek to be simple but nonetheless powerful.
+By avoiding full and complex simulations, [Windows Artifacts Generator][WAG] seeks to be simple but nonetheless powerful.

 ## :rocket: Getting started